mozilla/mozmill-ci/README.md

     cd mozmill-ci
     ./setup.sh

+Make sure that you have the Python header files installed.
+If those are not present, install those:

+    Ubuntu:       Install the package via: apt-get install python-dev OSX, Windows: Install the latest [Python 2.7](http://www.python.org/getit/)

 ## Startup
 The two components (Pulse consumer and Jenkins master) have to be started separately in two different terminals.
 As first step we have to setup the Jenkins master: